 Should you buy a house?
 Should we buy a house?
 Can I buy a house?
+Do you have home insurance?
 There's no getting around the fact that buying a home is an exciting but daunting process.
 Whether you are getting ready to buy your first home or you are trying to decide whether you should even buy a home, or you need to find a new home because you are starting a family, there are many questions you will probably want to have answered, including, "Can I buy a house?"
 Here are some common house buying scenarios along with related questions for you to consider.

 Buying When You Are Single

 If you are single, you're probably asking yourself, "Can I buy a house?"
 In short, if you can afford it and don't mind living in a house by yourself, it's usually a good idea to buy rather than rent.
 Real estate expert Michael Corbett has several tips for solo home buyers.
 Aside from the obvious first step of deciding whether a home is within your reach based on your budget and other home-related expenses, Corbett suggests that there are many other points to consider as well.

 For example, he suggests considering the maintenance work that goes into a home.
 From mowing the grass to raking leaves and performing house repairs, home maintenance is an added cost for any home owner, regardless of the size of the house.
 If you are single, you should be prepared to take on most, if not all, of the maintenance yourself.

 In addition, many first-time home buyers often come from apartment buildings or condos.
 These units are generally quite safe, maybe even to the point where you could walk out the door, lock up and get on with your day without thoughts of crimes occurring while you are away.

 If you are a new home owner, it is a good idea to search for a home in a safe neighborhood.
 If that is just not possible, try to get the most and best security features your budget can afford.